Thoughts on Workforce Housing

 Description: Commercial Space For Lease

-Summary: Multi Purpose Retail/Office Strip Center on a busy main road.
+Summary: Multi Purpose Medical/Office Strip Center on a busy main road.
 Building for Lease.
-Suitable for Office, Retail, Medical Office
+Suitable for Office, , Medical Office

 • Excellent location – just west of exit ramp I-275